aliburkemper12/Textures-WebGL/README.md

 This project was created for my undergraduate **Computer Graphics** course to explore the fundamentals of **texture mapping** and **interactive 3D rendering**.

 It builds a **virtual room** where each wall features framed images mapped as textures.
-Users can **move the camera**, **rotate the view**, and **explore how WebGL applies and renders textures** on 3D surfaces.
+Users can **move the camera**, , and **interact with the pictures** on 3D surfaces.

 ---

 ## 🕹️ Features

-- Interactive 3D environment
+- 3D environment
-- Camera movement and rotation
+- Camera movement
-- Multiple texture-mapped picture frames
+- Texture mapping
 - Implemented with **Java**, **HTML**, and **WebGL**
 - Simple local server setup using Python